cube-js/cube/examples/helm-charts/cubejs/README.md

 ### Injecting javascript config

-To inject a javascript config in the deployment you can use `global.volumes` and `global.volumeMounts` values.
+To inject a javascript config in the deployment you can use `config.volumes` and `config.volumeMounts` values.

 Mount path is `/cube/conf/`